 We started the process of clarifying our learning principles by watching Simon Sinek’s TED talk on successful leadership.
 He highlights the importance of knowing WHY we do things and the importance of prioritizing the ‘why’ rather than the ‘what’ and ‘how’ in business, or leadership… or teaching.
 We discussed the connection to the McTighe model and the rationale behind defining our learning principles.
 The model applies just as much to teaching as to whole school design.
 What you teach, how you teach, how you speak to students, the layout of your classroom… all of these should reflect your beliefs about learning.
 Often our practice doesn’t really reflect what we say we believe.

 Teachers were then invited, individually or in pairs , to write down a few of their own beliefs about learning.
 The leadership team then put forward their beliefs, without looking at what the staff had written.
 We compared the two lists and found them compatible.
+We explored the theory underpinning our beliefs and investigated current research to support them.

 I shared the first draft of our learning principles with Nancy (@blairteach), a school improvement consultant in the US and a supportive member of my online PLN.
 A fresh perspective is always helpful with tasks like this and she made a few helpful suggestions.